-Myelin is the fatty tissue that surrounds and protects nerve fibers.
-In MS, the myelin?is destroyed in many areas.
+Myelin is a protein and fatty substance that surrounds and protects nerve fibers.
+In MS, the immune system attacks the myelin, which becomes destroyed in many areas.
 This loss of myelin forms scar tissue called sclerosis.
 These areas are also called plaques or lesions.
-When the nerves are damaged in this way, they can?t conduct electrical impulses to and from the brain.
+When the nerves are damaged in this way, they can’t conduct electrical impulses normally to and from the brain.

 What causes multiple sclerosis?